N-body self-consistent stars-halo modeling of the Fornax dwarf galaxy

-For the model 1 (in the top-left panel of Figure~\ref{Sigmas_evolution_nemo}) the stellar density distribution slightly falls down at the first evolution steps and then fluctuates about its equilibrium position.
-For the models~2 and 3 (in the top-middle and -right panels of Figure 4) we can see the stellar surface density profile falling a factor of two faster than that of the first model at the same moments of time.
+For the model we can see that the stellar surface density profile (in the left panel of Figure 4) falls down by about 20\% at the first evolution steps and then fluctuates about its equilibrium position.
+This falling is a factor of two faster than the falling of the other our NEMO models not presented here.
+But this model shows the best agreement with the velosity dispersion data among all our NEMO models.

-Figures~\ref{virial_ratios} and~\ref{virial_tangents} demonstrate a steep slope of the virial ratio curves for times $t<0.3$.
-The tangents $k$ of the slope of straight lines, fitting the points at the beginning of the evolution for these curves, are given in the legend in the figure~\ref{virial_tangents}.
-We can see that for the model~1 this value is half of that for other NEMO models.

-It seems that mkkd95 proposals about position and velocity distribution of components with the cusped DM distribution are not able to model such quasi-equilibrium system as for the model~1.
-FalcON evolution swiftly leads the system to quasi-equilibrium state.